itenfay/DYFStoreKit/README.md

 }
 ```

-**Strategy 2:** To begin the purchase process, your app must know its product identifiers so it can retrieve information about the products from the App Store and present its store UI to the user.
+**Strategy 2:** It can retrieve information about the products from the App Store and present its store UI to the user.
 Every product sold in your app has a unique product identifier.
 Your app uses these product identifiers to fetch information about products available for sale in the App Store, such as pricing, and to submit payment requests when users purchase those products.

 ```
 - (NSArray *)fetchProductIdentifiersFromServer {